mac-comp381/ruby-adventures/README.md

 - Each method should consist of a single statement.
 - Each method should have less code than it started with.

+You **do not need to worry about efficiency** for this problem.
+If you get it working, that is sufficient!

 The following Ruby methods may help you:

 - `map`